mobiah/keenahealth2020/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 Make an instant <a href="https://shortpixel.com/image-compression-test" target="_blank">image compression test</a> of your site or <a href="https://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to test our optimization algorithms.

+**<a href="https://shortpixel.com/spio-unlimited/" target="_blank">New Plan: ShortPixel Unlimited</a>**

+This is the perfect monthly plan for single website owners.
+It allows you to optimize an unlimited number of images with ShortPixel Image Optimizer on your website.
+Read more details on our <a href="https://shortpixel.com/knowledge-base/article/555-how-does-the-unlimited-plan-work" target="_blank">dedicated page</a>.

+**New!
+Smart Cropping**

+With this new feature, all thumbnails used on your website are not only optimized, but also regenerated to fully display the subject of the image.
+All thumbnails fully display the subject and look consistent as well.
+The new thumbnails look sharper (and can be slightly bigger) than the ones created by WordPress.
+Ideal for e-commerce and other websites where the images are paramount to selling the products or to support the content.
+See <a href="https://shortpixel.com/knowledge-base/article/182-what-is-smart-cropping" target="_blank">an example</a>.

 **Why is ShortPixel the best choice when it comes to image optimization or PDF compression?**

 * popular plugin with over 300,000 active installations - according to WordPress